aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 doc.Save(dir + "ColumnColor.docx");
 {{< /highlight >}}

-The following code example shows how to set line color and weight:
+The following code example demonstrates how to set line color and weight:

 {{< highlight csharp >}}